 Power constitutes one of the single largest expenses for most of Ferroglobe's products other than manganese-based alloys.
 Ferroglobe focuses on minimizing energy prices and unit consumption throughout its operations by concentrating its silicon and manganese-based alloy production during periods when energy prices are lower.
-In 2017, Ferroglobe's total power consumption was 8,735 gigawatt hours with power contracts that vary across its operations.
-In Spain, South Africa and China (which, collectively, represents 32% of Ferroglobe's total power consumption in 2017), power prices are mostly spot or daily prices with important seasonal fluctuations, whereas in France and Venezuela, Ferroglobe has power contracts that provide for flat or near-flat rates for most of the year.
+In 2018, Ferroglobe's total power consumption was 10,086 gigawatt hours with power contracts that vary across its operations.